AlanananL7377/github-tutorial/README.md

 6. Once you're done making edits in the file go back to the command line and type `git add .`
 7. Now still in the command line type `git commit -m "short/specific message"`
     * The short/specific message should be in the present tense and also describe what you change you did in the file.
-8. Once you have commit (saved the changes) you can now go back and do some more edits in the file.
+8. Once you have committed (saved the changes) you can now go back and do some more edits in the file.
 9. Now repeat:
     * Edit your file, add it and commit it

 ---
 ## Workflow & Commands
-> You've just used `git init` , `git add` & `git commit` but you really dont know what they exactly do.
+> You've just used `git init` , `git add` & `git commit` but you really don't know what they exactly do.
 Bellow is a list of commands you have already used and commands you haven't used that will come in handy.

 REMEMBER **ALL** these commands are typed in the command line: